taracybersec/php-security/readme.md

 ### 1. Deep encode

-This method deep encodes an array of data to prevent XSS attacks by recursively encoding each element of the array.
-It takes an array of data and HTML-encodes every element in it, regardless of its type.
-This way, even if an attacker manages to inject malicious data into one of the elements, it will be encoded and won't be executed as code by the browser.
+To securely clean an array of data to prevent XSS attacks, you can use the deepEncode method.
+This method deep encodes an array of data by recursively encoding each element of the array.
+It ensures that even if an attacker manages to inject malicious data into one of the elements, it will be HTML-encoded and won't be executed as code by the browser.
+The number of elements in the encoded data will be the same as the number of elements in the original data.
+The method will return an array of encoded data.

 ```
 use Tararoutray\PhpSecurity\Sanitize;